Mesoscale two-sample testing for networks: Introduction

-In the aligned node setting, the global network testing problem more closely resembles usual two-sample testing for high-dimensional means.
-Many statistics in this case are based on some distance between the adjacency matrices of the two samples. \cite{ghoshdastidar17twosample1} look at a normalized difference between the two samples of adjacency matrices in terms of matrix Frobenius or operator norms.
-For the Frobenius norm, they propose an asymptotically Gaussian test statistic, as well as a bootstrap algorithm to estimate an empirical null distribution.
-For the operator norm they apply the same bootstrap algorithm, and in later work \cite{ghoshdastidar18practical} also provide an asymptotically Tracy-Widom distributed test statistic. \cite{chen20spectralbased} similarly develop an asymptotically Gaussian test statistic for the global null based on the third power of the normalized adjacency matrix difference.

-Other statistics for global network testing are based on graph distances \citep{donnat18tracking}. \cite{ginestet17hypothesis} propose an asymptotically $\chi^2$ statistic based on the geodesic distance between Fr\'echet means of graph Laplacians in a suitable manifold. \cite{lunagomez21modeling} consider more general modeling and Bayesian inference for unimodal distributions of graphs, in which the probability of a particular graph on $n$ nodes depends on its distance from a fixed graph. \cite{lovato20modelfree} develop statistics for two-sample testing based on the pairwise distances among the networks, comparing average distances within and between the two samples, and use the bootstrap to estimate an empirical null.
+In the aligned node setting, many global test statistics are based on some distance between the adjacency matrices of the two samples. \citebody{ghoshdastidar17twosample1} look at a normalized difference between the two samples of adjacency matrices measured in Frobenius or operator norms. \ifjasa \else For the Frobenius norm, they propose an asymptotically Gaussian test statistic, as well as a bootstrap algorithm to estimate an empirical null distribution.
+For the operator norm they apply the same bootstrap algorithm, and in later work \citebody{ghoshdastidar18practical} also provide an asymptotically Tracy-Widom distributed test statistic. \fi \citebody{chen20spectralbased} develop an asymptotically Gaussian test statistic for the global null based on the third power of the normalized adjacency matrix difference. \ifjasa \citebody{ginestet17hypothesis} propose an asymptotically $\chi^2$ statistic based on the distance between means of graph Laplacians. \fi In recent work, \citebody{jin25optimal} use a statistic based on cycles to develop a two-sample hypothesis test that achieves the optimal phase transition under a class of degree-corrected mixed-membership models. \ifjasa \else Other statistics for global network testing are based on graph distances \citepbody{donnat18tracking}. \citebody{ginestet17hypothesis} propose an asymptotically $\chi^2$ statistic based on the geodesic distance between Fr\'echet means of graph Laplacians in a suitable manifold. \citebody{lunagomez21modeling} consider more general modeling and Bayesian inference for unimodal distributions of graphs, in which the probability of a particular graph on $n$ nodes depends on its distance from a fixed graph. \citebody{lovato20modelfree} develop statistics for two-sample testing based on the pairwise distances among the networks, comparing average distances within and between the two samples, and use the bootstrap to estimate an empirical null. \fi